1bardesign/batteries-examples/readme.md

 Kept separate from the main `batteries` repo to avoid cluttering the commit history and bloating the repo size.

-Will come with a [love](https://love2d.org)-compatible `main.lua` which allows browsing them interactively.
+Comes with a [love](https://love2d.org)-compatible `main.lua` which allows browsing the source and output interactively.

 # Index of Examples